Analyzing CVS Health Corporation (CVS)'s quick and current ratios - The Dwinnex

 Dividends & Splits

-According to the company, the forward annual dividend rate for CVS is 2.42, from 0.00 in the trailing year.
-Against a Trailing Annual Dividend Yield of 0.00%, it implies a Forward Annual Dividend Yield of 3.45%.
+CVS’s forward annual dividend rate is 2.42, up from 0.00 a year ago.
+Against a Trailing Annual Dividend Yield of 0.00%, it implies a Forward Annual Dividend Yield of 3.47%.
 The stock’s 5-year Average Dividend Yield is 2.80.
-The current Payout Ratio is 69.40% for CVS, which recently paid a dividend on Apr 30, 2023 with an ex-dividend date of Apr 19, 2023.
+The current Payout Ratio is 73.40% for CVS, which recently paid a dividend on Apr 30, 2023 with an ex-dividend date of Apr 19, 2023.
 Stock splits for the company last occurred on Jun 06, 2005 when the company split stock in a 2:1 ratio.

 Earnings Estimates

-There are 20 different market analysts currently analyzing its stock.
-On average, analysts expect EPS of $2.33 for the current quarter, with a high estimate of $2.52 and a low estimate of $2.03, while EPS last year was $2.4.
+Current recommendations for the stock of the company come from 21 analysts.
+On average, analysts expect EPS of $2.19 for the current quarter, with a high estimate of $2.45 and a low estimate of $2.01, while EPS last year was $2.4.
 The consensus estimate for the next quarter is $2.21, with high estimates of $2.4 and low estimates of $2.02.

 Revenue Estimates